ExpandingDev/VaryStrongData/README.md

 `equipment/<id>/symbol.png`

 `disciplines.csv` - A list of athletic disciplines/programs/techniques referenced in this database
-`athletic_goals.csv` - A list of athletic goals referenced in this database
+`athletic_targets.csv` - A list of athletic targets referenced in this database

 `docs/` - A directory containing information about how to use this database and how to contribute